Discrepancy Modeling Framework: Learning missing physics, modeling systematic residuals, and disambiguating between deterministic and random effects: Conclusions and Guidelines for Discrepancy Modeling (Framework)

-Importantly, as data-driven modeling continues to gain momentum, it is imperative that researchers utilize domain knowledge (\textit{e.g.}, first principles physics) to model complex systems.
+As data-driven modeling continues to gain momentum, it is imperative that researchers utilize domain knowledge (\textit{e.g.}, first principles physics) to model complex systems.
 However, in all disciplines, model-measurement mismatch exists.
-The lack of investigation into the residual --- due to the assumption that the mismatch or error is caused by random effects --- leaves the missed opportunity to resolve model-measurement mismatch, disambiguate deterministic effects, and improve the underlying model.
-Discrepancy modeling provides a principled framework for both learning missing physics and modeling systematic error.
-Important considerations not explicitly evaluated in this manuscript include other dynamical factors of discrepancy model identification (\textit{e.g.}, nonlinear magnitude of missing deterministic effects, quantity of data, latent space dynamics, etc).
-Future areas of investigation include adding control to the discrepancy modeling framework and combining model discovery methods for simultaneously learning discrepancy models of both deterministic and stochastic effects.
+The lack of investigation into this error leaves the missed opportunity to resolve model-measurement mismatch, disambiguate deterministic effects, and improve the underlying model.
+Importantly, there may exist a spectrum of other types of discrepancies, such as partial measurements, initial condition errors, stochastic processes, and non-Gaussian distributions — among others we may not be aware of yet.
+Discrepancy modeling for dynamical systems is in its infancy.
+While our comparative work is early and extensive, it is not exhaustive.
+Many open and exciting challenges exist for data-driven engineering of dynamical systems in practical engineering applications.